 - Multiple users of IIS Express can work independently on the same computer.

 Installing IIS Express

-IIS Express is automatically included with WebMatrix, a new and complete tool that greatly simplifies web development.
-Visual Studio 2010 SP1 allows IIS Express used as the web server instead of Cassini.
-You can also manually configure Visual Studio 2008.
+Visual Studio 2010 SP1 and later allow IIS Express used as the web server instead of Cassini.
+You can also manually configure IIS Express for other web authoring tools.

-You can also install the IIS 7.5 Express MSI directly from the Microsoft Download Center.
-If you choose this route, please make sure .NET 4.0 is installed on your machine, since that is a necessary prerequisite.
+You can install the IIS 10.0 Express MSI directly from the Microsoft Download Center.
+Please make sure .NET Framework 4.0 or above is installed on your machine, since that is a necessary prerequisite.

 IIS Express and IIS

 IIS Express is derived from IIS 7 and above and supports the core features of IIS; however, there are some key differences.
 An important difference is the way worker processes are managed.
 In IIS, the Windows Process Activation Service (WAS) silently activates and deactivates Web applications and the user has no direct control.
 In IIS Express, there is no WAS and the user has full control of application activation and deactivation.
 Sites can be launched using Visual Studio or the command line; websites that are already running can be launched and terminated using the system tray application.

 Hostable Web Core (HWC) is an IIS API that can be used to write to independent Web servers that are not managed by WAS.
 IIS Express is designed as a wrapper over HWC.

 The following chart outlines some of the major differences between IIS and IIS Express: